irishcoders/memory-games/README.md

   ![Flag Game pass](assets/images/flaggame_pass.png)
 - On every incorrect answer provided, the game automatically informs the user of their input and the correct answer to the particular question.
   ![Flag Game Fail](assets/images/flaggame_fail.png)

-- At the end of the quiz, the user will be scored and the app will provide feedback on user performance based on how many questions the user answered right or wrong.
+- At the end of the quiz, the user will be scored and the app will provide feedback on user's performance based on how many questions the user answered right or wrong.
 - If the user scores 20 or more, the game reports a Pass.
   ![Flag Game pass feedback](assets/images/flaggame_passfeedback.png)
 - If user scores below 20, the game reports a Fail.
   ![Flag Game fail feedback](assets/images/flaggame_failfeedback.png)
-- There is a Restart Game option for users to start all over at any point in the game
+- There is a "Restart Game" option for users to start all over at any point in the game
-- There is also a Quit Game option for users to quit and return to the Games Homepage at any point in the game
+- There is also a "Quit Game" option for users to quit and return to the Games Homepage at any point in the game.
 - At the end of the quiz, A **Click OK to Restart Game** message is displayed on the screen to ask users if they would like play again.
   ![Flag Game Restart](assets/images/flaggame_restart.png)